liangzheng816/OfficeDocs-SharePoint/migration/sharepoint-online-and-onedrive-migration-speed.md

 ### Before migration

 Planning is the key to optimizing your migration.
-Determine what content you need to migrate, prioritize when the content needs to be migrated, and decide on what the optimal migration infrastructure should be.
+Determine what content you need to migrate, prioritize when to migrate the content, and decide on what the optimal migration infrastructure should be.

 #### I. Scan the source